 A transfer to the master's programme CREOLE from other master's programmes will only be allowed as an exception.
-Each case will be discussed individually by partner institutions (CREOLE consortium) based on relevant Articles from the Statues of the University of Ljubljana (Articles No 181 to 189) and other statutes of partner organisations (Universitat Autònoma de Barcelona, National University of Ireland, Universität Wien, Université Lumière Lyon II and Stockholms Universitet), with the candidates having to meet the requirements for entering the CREOLE programme.
+Each case will be discussed individually by partner institutions (CREOLE consortium) based on relevant Articles from the Statues of the University of Ljubljana and other statutes of partner organisations (Universitat Autònoma de Barcelona, National University of Ireland, Universität Wien, Université Lumière Lyon II, Stockholms Universitet, Universität Bern and Uniwersytet Adama Mickiewicza w Poznaniu), with the candidates having to meet the requirements for entering the CREOLE programme.